Official Regulations Governing the Sport of Beer Pong

 - Reformation requests are expressly prohibited during the middle of a turn sequence.

-The final remaining cup shall maintain its position and is not subject to reformation procedures.
+- The final remaining cup shall maintain its position and is not subject to reformation procedures.

 Article VI: Extraordinary Circumstances and Special Provisions

-Section 6.1: Balls Back Provision
+Section 6.1: Grenade Provision

-Section 6.2: Rollback Opportunity
+Section 6.2: Trickshot Rollback Opportunity

 Article VII: Interference and Defensive Measures